osscar-org/osscar-website/_sources/tutorial/widgets.md

 display(w)
 ```

-For more widgets, please read the <a
+For more widgets, please refer to the <a
 href="https://ipywidgets.readthedocs.io/en/stable/examples/Widget%20List.html">ipywidgets
-document</a>.
+documentation</a>.

 ## Use matplotlib figure as widget